Your right to complain

 - Involves an allegation that the complainant has suffered, or may suffer, financial loss, material distress or material inconvenience

 We will do our best to resolve your complaint quickly and where possible within three working days of Bluepoppy receiving your complaint.
-Where we are able to achieve this timescale we will confirm the resolution to you in writing by way of a Final Response which :
+Where we are able to achieve this timescale we will confirm the resolution to you in writing by the way of a Final Response which:

-- Refers to the fact you have made a complaint and informs you that we now consider the complaint to have been resolved to your satisfaction
+- Refers to the fact you have made a complaint and informs you that we now consider the complaint to have been resolve to your satisfaction

-- Provide the relevant addresses of the Financial Ombudsman Service and the BVRLA Conciliation Service
+- Prove the relevant addresses of the Financial Ombudsman Service and the BVRLA Conciliation Service

 - Provide written acknowledgement of your complaint, setting out our understanding of your complaint within three working days